Drug Abuse Facts and Fiction

-There is a lot of information out there about drug abuse.
-Some of it is useful and some is just plain false.
-Here, our experts tell you the truth about substance use disorder — which is the larger umbrella including what many people call drug abuse — and debunk many of the common myths surrounding drug use and addiction.
+There is a lot of information out there about drug use.
+Some of it is useful and some are just plain false.
+Here, our experts tell you the truth about substance use disorder — which is the larger umbrella including what many people call drug use — and debunk many of the common myths surrounding drug use and addiction.

 Fiction: Anyone can stop using drugs if they just have the willpower.

-Fact: Addiction is a disease like any other.
+Fact: Drug dependence is a disease like any other.
 You would never tell someone with cancer that they could overcome their disease if they just had more willpower.
-The same should be true for those suffering from addiction.
-Over time, continued use of addictive drugs changes your brain’s reward system by overstimulating it causing a flood of dopamine and interfering with normal processes.
-Eventually, patients require more and more of the drug to feel a high, and find themselves unable to control cravings.
+The same should be true for those suffering from dependence.
+Over time, continued use of drugs changes your brain’s reward system by overstimulating it causing a flood of dopamine and interfering with normal processes.
+Eventually, patients require more and more of the drug to feel a high and find themselves unable to control cravings.

 Fiction: People need to “hit rock bottom” before they can benefit from a treatment program.